 Anoushka Akel is an artist who lives and works in Tāmaki Makaurau.
 She received her MFA from the Elam School of Fine Arts in 2010.
-Akel works across the mediums of painting and printmaking.
-Consistent ideas within her practice include: embodied knowledge, cognitive psychology, and philosophies of care as well as pressure and plasticity in relation to the body, behaviour, and the art object.
+Akel works across the mediums of painting and printmaking engaging with various fields including: embodied knowledge, cognitive psychology, and aesthetics and philosophies of care.
+Her work considers pressure and plasticity in relation to the body, behaviour, and the art object.

 Akel was the recipient of the C Art Trust Award in 2018 and was artist in residence at Künstlerhäuser Worpswede, Bremen, Germany in 2013.